 Already on my way from Paris it was interesting to notice the change from the hustle and bustle of the European capital to the quieter northeastern region, and the difference between the "French" France and the "German" one was remarkable.
 Strasbourg is the perfect epitome of what the institution of European Union has meant for the old Continent.
 The whole region readily blends French and German cultures, elegantly resulting in a more polite French grandeur and a milder German austerity.

-wo cultures today is natural and makes it almost impossible to tell the two nationalities apart.
+The closeness of these two cultures today is natural and makes it almost impossible to tell the two nationalities apart.
 The German influence in architecture and art is by-all-means visible: signs in both languages aside, the city centre is dominated by lines of romantic half-timbered houses, that remind of the brothers Grimms' tales, and ever-green trees skirt the clean streets named after old traditions and French grandeur: Rue du Vieux Marché aux Poissons (Road of Fish Old Market), Rue des Francs Bourgeois (Street of French Bourgeois), Rue de la Division Leclerc (Street of Leclerc Division).
 Although the public transport service is very efficient, it's a pleasure dawdling about the perfectly walkable old-fashioned city centre and stop from time to time to eat delicious fresh bretzel.

 The region is amazingly green and the landscape is harmoniously interrupted by small rivers and lakes.
 The adjoining Lorraine is as green and as German-influenced, having shared much of the Alsacian stormy past.